Ask Us: Have city, county elected officials received COVID-19 vaccine? - Salisbury Post

 “When I’m talking to people who tend to laugh about it, I just say, ‘Hey, I was their guinea pig,” Klusman said.
 “Between that and I don’t have three eyes and three arms, that usually starts the conversation.”

-Klusman said she has multiple family members who are research scientists that made her feel comfortable participating in the trial.
+Klusman said she has multiple family members who are research scientists and made her feel comfortable participating in the trial.
 Although the vaccine was brought about quickly, Klusman said she wasn’t worried about its safety because researchers developed it using years of prior research on a vaccine for SARS, another coronavirus.

 Klusman said she got the vaccine because she wanted to protect herself, but also because she’s a civil servant and wanted to set an example for others.